-An outside hour means before 9 am or after 5 pm weekdays and all weekends.
-This ensures that I keep work/life balance and also forces me to prioritize my commitments, assess importance based on longer-term goals rather than short term or emotional/impulsive decision making.
+An outside hour means before 9 am or after 5 pm on weekdays and all weekends.
+This ensures that I keep a work/life balance and also forces me to prioritize my commitments, and assess importance based on longer-term goals rather than short-term or emotional/impulsive decision-making.

 I also build strategic partnerships with other like-minded leaders and have always ensured that I have a network of experts who can assist me which I am blessed and grateful for.

 There has been a big interest in finding the answer to your question, and there has been much research conducted internationally.
 The studies indicate that money does affect our level of happiness in that we tend to be happier if we are not living in poverty (surprise!).

 However, once we reach the level of comfortable living (as in not living in poverty), then the positive impact money has on our happiness diminishes.
 Rich people are not happier than people with an average income.
 So…there you go!